erossini/agile/fundamentals/waterfall.md

 ### Cons

 - _Lack of flexibility_: the model requires everything to be clearly defined before starting each phase — something that's not practical when client/customer needs could change any time.
-So, if they want to change any project feature, or if the requirements aren’t clear, you’ll have to restart the project from the requirements phase again.
+So, if they want to change any project feature, or if the requirements aren't clear, you'll have to restart the project from the requirements phase again.
 - _The testing process can be risky_: you need to develop the entire project before you can start testing it.
 This delay can increase the chances of your project being riddled with bugs and other issues.
-And if the testing process reveals too many issues, you’ll have to restart the whole development process from scratch.
+And if the testing process reveals too many issues, you'll have to restart the whole development process from scratch.
 Moreover, as the project is nearly over by the time you reach the testing stage, teams tend to rush through it just to deliver the project in time.
-While they’ll meet the deadline, the client could receive a product that wasn’t adequately tested and checked.
+While they'll meet the deadline, the client could receive a product that wasn't adequately tested and checked.
 - _Not suitable for large, complex projects_: large projects are also more prone to changing requirements.
-If you use the Waterfall model to manage such projects, you’ll have to restart the development process each time the requirement changes — which is definitely not feasible.
-Additionally, as the testing phase occurs only post-development, you can’t test individual components in such projects — resulting in a bug-ridden product.
+If you use the Waterfall model to manage such projects, you'll have to restart the development process each time the requirement changes — which is definitely not feasible.
+Additionally, as the testing phase occurs only post-development, you can't test individual components in such projects — resulting in a bug-ridden product.

 ## A real example